 The President is the legal representative of the Foundation and chairs the Supervisory Board, guarantor of the excellence of the Foundation.
-The Management Committee directs the Foundation and the Director is one of the member.
+The Management Committee, chaired by the Director, leads the Foundation.
 The Scientific Committee evaluates the scientific research activity and reports to the Supervisory Board; the Board of Auditors revises the accounting.

 Human Technopole is a private foundation governed by the civil code, by the law n.
 232, 2016 (art.
 1, comma 116) and by its Statue.